 There are two Dark Links: the canon version which is usually a silhouetted version of Link with red eyes, and the fanon version who is just Link wearing black (and often white haired).

 The Hero's Spirit/Shade from Twilight Princess is widely believed to be an ancestor of Link, due to his title of "Hero" (which has been given to a few other Links in the series; for example OoT Link is the "Hero of Time", while Wind Waker Link is the "Hero of Winds"), his words that he accepted the role of hero long ago, his choice of words in addressing Link, and implications that he, too, was a wielder of the Triforce of Courage (which is always given to Link, whereas Wisdom goes to Zelda and Ganon gets Power).
-This is all meticulously detailed here, and Ocarina of Time Link is the frontrunner for the speculated identity of this character.
+This was once all meticulously detailed on the Zelda Wiki, and Ocarina of Time Link as the frontrunner for the speculated identity of this character.

 For that matter, the same could be said for the LoZ timeline.
 Word of God explicitly stated once that all of the games are supposed to essentially be the same tale that mutated into different versions through corrupted retellings.
 Think something like a millennia-old game of Telephone.
 Still, many fans try to come up with timelines that fit every game into a chronological progression.
 The simplest of these often contain "only" two or three parallel universes (for the games themselves, not counting parallel worlds that actually appear in a game).